 - F1+ License: Sports betting

-Existing online gaming companies may partner with brick-and-mortar casinos to obtain a license.
+Existing online gambling companies may partner with brick-and-mortar casinos to obtain a license.
 For example, PokerStars partnered with one of Belgium’s existing physical casinos to gets its A+ license.

 A B+ license is more restrictive in what can be offered but requires no partnership with a land-based casino.
 The F1+ license is reserved for wagering on things such as sports and current events.
 All applicants must pay a €250,000 guarantee fee before being awarded a license.